MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-two-links.md

 For information, see [DHCP Network considerations for cloud deployment.](cloud-deployment-network-considerations.md#dhcp-ip-assignment)

-The management network supports two different VLAN configurations - Native and Tagged:
+The management network supports two different VLAN configurations for traffic - **Native** and **Tagged**:

-- Native VLAN for management network doesn't require to supply a VLAN ID.
+- Native VLAN for management network doesn't require you to supply a VLAN ID.

 - Tagged VLAN for management network requires VLAN ID configuration on the physical network adapters or the management virtual network adapter before registering the nodes in Azure Arc.
 See more details in the link below.